Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Analytical Comparisons with Other Mechanisms

 \item[Dollar Partition Raffle:] Take the Dollar shares of the \emph{clusters} in Dollar Raffle and use these shares to define a probability distribution over the clusters.
 A cluster is drawn with respect to the cluster Dollar probabilities and the next best agent, based on reviews of agents outside the cluster, is selected, until $k$ different agents are selected.

 \item[Top Dollar:] Select the agents with maximum Dollar shares.\footnote{Vanilla is equivalent to Top Dollar when agents' valuations are normalized.}

 \end{description}

 Both Dollar Raffle and Dollar Partition Raffle have a non-zero probability of selecting the $k$ worst agents.
-While Top Dollar is not strategyproof for any $k$, Dollar Raffle and Dollar Partition Raffle are strategyproof for $k=1$.
-None, however, are strategyproof for $k>1$.
-Moreover, the following theorem can be extended to the various mechanisms mentioned for $k=1$ (e.g., \cite{FeKl14a}).
+While Top Dollar is not strategyproof for any $k<n$, Dollar Raffle and Dollar Partition Raffle are strategyproof for $k=1$.
+None, however, are strategyproof for $n>k>1$.

-\begin{theorem} Dollar Raffle, Dollar Partition Raffle, and Top Dollar are not strategyproof for $k>1$. \end{theorem} \begin{proof}
+\begin{theorem} Dollar Raffle, Dollar Partition Raffle, and Top Dollar are not strategyproof for $n>k>1$. \end{theorem} \begin{proof}

 For Dollar Raffle and Dollar Partition Raffle, the proof follows a similar path: The mechanism iterates until it chooses $k$ different agents, which is equivalent to eliminating each selected agent and re-normalizing the dollar partitions, i.e., the probabilities of being selected, since once some agent is selected we ignore its repeated selection.
 This re-normalization prevents the mechanism from being strategyproof, as now the probabilities of others matter for each agent.